ng-girls/todo-list-tutorial-portuguese/element_ref_-.md

 What is that `#` we see ?

-Angular let's use define a new local variable named `myInput` that hold the dom element we defined it on, and then use it any way we want.
+Angular lets us define a new local variable named `myInput` (or any name you choose) that holds a reference to the element we defined it on, and then use it any way we want.
 In our case, to access the value property of the input.

-Instead of hunting down the elements via dom query, we now can put element references in the template and access each element we want declaratively.
+Instead of hunting down the elements via DOM query (which is bad practice as we discussed), we now can put element references in the template and access each element we want declaratively.

 On to the next chapter...